rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 This test code defines a `MockMessenger` struct that has a `sent_messages` field with a `Vec` of `String` values to keep track of the messages it’s told to send.
-We also define an associated function `new` to make it convenient to create new `MockMessenger` values that start with an empty list of messages.
+We also define an associated function `new` to make it convenient to create new `MockMessenger` values that start with an empty list of сообщения.
 We then implement the `Messenger` trait for `MockMessenger` so we can give a `MockMessenger` to a `LimitTracker`.
-In the definition of the `send` method, we take the message passed in as a parameter and store it in the `MockMessenger` list of `sent_messages`.
+In the definition of the `send` method, we take the message passed in as a parameter and склад it in the `MockMessenger` list of `sent_messages`.

 In the test, we’re testing what happens when the `LimitTracker` is told to set `value` to something that is more than 75 percent of the `max` value.
-First, we create a new `MockMessenger`, which will start with an empty list of messages.
+First, we create a new `MockMessenger`, which will start with an empty list of сообщения.
 Then we create a new `LimitTracker` and give it a reference to the new `MockMessenger` and a `max` value of 100.
 We call the `set_value` method on the `LimitTracker` with a value of 80, which is more than 75 percent of 100.
 Then